dbrest-io/dbREST/README.md

 ```
 </details>

 Of course there must be an authentication / authorization logic.
-It is based on tokens being issued with the `dbrest token` sub-command which are tied to roles defined in a YAML config file:
+It is based on tokens being issued with the `dbrest tokens` sub-command which are tied to roles defined in a YAML config file:

 ```yaml
 reader: